 JON RALPH ’86

-During his career at Freeman Spogli, Mr. Ralph has been involved in the acquisition of over 20 platform businesses, primarily in the consumer and distribution sectors.
-He currently serves on the Board of Directors of Café Rio (fast casual Mexican restaurants), ISN (distributor of auto repair tools and equipment), MicroStar (keg management services to craft breweries), Regent Holding (designer and wholesaler of home décor products) and Sur La Table (multi-channel retailer of kitchen/cook-ware).
+During his career at Freeman Spogli, Ralph has been involved in the acquisition of more than 20 platform businesses, primarily in the consumer and distribution sectors.
+He currently serves on the Board of Directors of Café Rio (fast casual Mexican restaurants), ISN (distributor of auto repair tools and equipment), MicroStar (keg management services to craft breweries), Regent Holding (designer and wholesaler of home décor products), and Sur La Table (multi-channel retailer of kitchen/cook-ware).

-Mr. Ralph graduated magna cum laude from Amherst College in 1986 with a bachelor’s degree in history.
-Mr. Ralph currently lives in Manhattan Beach, CA with his wife Patty.
-They have two children, daughter Jessie (23) and son Jack (21).
+Ralph graduated magna cum laude from Amherst College in 1986 with a bachelor’s degree in history.
+Ralph currently lives in Manhattan Beach, Calif., with his wife, Patty.
+They have two children, daughter Jessie (24) and son Jack (22).

 ANDREW REED ’12

-Andrew Reed is a Partner at Sequoia Capital, a global venture capital firm known for past investments in Apple, Google, Cisco, Linkedin, Whatsapp and many others.
+Andrew Reed is a Partner at Sequoia Capital, a global venture capital firm known for past investments in Apple, Google, Cisco, Linkedin, Whatsapp, and many others.
 He focuses on internet and software investments in North America, South America, and Europe, including GitHub, Namely, Orbital Insight, Prosper, and Sumo Logic.
-Prior to joining Sequoia, Andrew worked at Goldman Sachs in their technology investment banking group in San Francisco.
-Andrew graduated from Amherst College (B.A. with distinction), majoring in Classics and Economics.
+Prior to joining Sequoia, Reed worked at Goldman Sachs in its technology investment banking group in San Francisco.
+Reed graduated from Amherst College (B.A. with distinction), majoring in Classics and Economics.

 PAUL SCHNELL ’76

-Mr. Schnell has been recognized as a U.S. legal “legend” for being designated among the top 500 lawyers practicing in the U.S. in each of the last 10 years (Lawdragon).
-He also has been recognized globally and in the U.S. as a leading lawyer in areas such as M&A (having the highest Band 1 ranking in Chambers), private equity, corporate governance, corporate, nance, health care and Latin America.
-Surveys that recognize Mr. Schnell include Cham- bers Global, Chambers USA, U.S. News and World Report, The Best Lawyers in America, Who’s Who Legal, Lawdragon 500 Leading Lawyers in America, IFLR1000 and Chambers Latin America.
+Paul Schnell has been recognized as a U.S. legal “legend” for being designated among the top 500 lawyers practicing in the U.S. in each of the last 10 years (Lawdragon).
+He also has been recognized globally as a leading lawyer in areas such as M&A (having the highest Band 1 ranking in leading survey of lawyers), private equity, corporate governance, corporate finance, health care, and Latin America.
+Surveys that recognize Schnell include Chambers Global, Chambers USA, U.S. News and World Report, the Best Lawyers in America, Who’s Who Legal, Lawdragon 500 Leading Lawyers in America, IFLR1000, and Chambers Latin America.

-Mr. Schnell graduated from Amherst in 1976 and he and his wife Joanne are Parents ‘11 of Samantha Schnell.
-Mr. Schnell and his wife have participated in various activities at Amherst over many years, including chairing the Parents’ Fund for three years (including during the last capital campaign) and they are both on the Board of Advisors of the Mead.
+Schnell graduated from Amherst in 1976, and he and his wife, Joanne, are Parents ‘11 of Samantha Schnell.
+Schnell and his wife have participated in various activities at Amherst over many years, including chairing the Parents’ Fund for three years (including during the last capital campaign) and serving on the Board of Advisors of the Mead (which Schnell became Chair of in October 2018).

 GRETCHEN SISSON ’06

-Gretchen serves on the boards of directors for All-Options (formerly Backline), an organization that provides free, unbiased counseling and support around abortion, adoption, pregnancy, and parenting, and Pacific Primary, her children's preschool.
+Sisson serves on the boards of directors for All-Options (formerly Backline), an organization that provides free, unbiased counseling and support around abortion, adoption, pregnancy, and parenting; Bitch Media, a nonprofit media company that provides a feminist response to popular culture; and Pacific Primary, her children’s preschool.
 She is also on the advisory boards for Emerge America’s expansion cabinet, working to train Democratic women for political office across the country, and the Adoption Museum Project, curating understandings of adoption from a social justice perspective.

-Gretchen lives in San Francisco with her husband and two young sons.
+Sisson lives in San Francisco with her husband, Andrew McCollum, and two young sons.

 EMILY STERN ’83, P’18

-Dr. Stern is the Director of Functional and Molecular Neuroimaging and Director of the Functional Neuroimaging Laboratory in the Departments of Radiology and Psychiatry at Brigham and Women’s Hospital (BWH), Harvard Medical School (HMS).
+Emily Stern Ph.D. is the Director of Functional and Molecular Neuroimaging and Director of the Functional Neuroimaging Laboratory in the Departments of Radiology and Psychiatry at Brigham and Women’s Hospital (BWH), Harvard Medical School (HMS).
 In addition, she co-chairs the Neuroscience Research Center in BWH’s Brigham Research Institute.
-Dr. Stern is a radiologist and neuroscience researcher with expertise in the design and implementation of functional and molecular neuroimaging studies in neuropsychiatric patient populations.
-Her laboratory develops and applies advanced neuroimaging techniques, using translational models, to examine systems-level neuropathophysiology underling psychiatric clinical phenotypes across a range of diagnoses.
-A major goal of this work is to better understand the neurobiology of these devastating disorders, as a basis for more effective, informed treatment approaches.
+Stern is a radiologist and neuroscience researcher with expertise in the design and implementation of functional and molecular neuroimaging studies in neuropsychiatric patient populations.
+Her laboratory develops and applies advanced neuroimaging techniques, using translational models, to examine systems-level neuropathophysiology underlying psychiatric clinical phenotypes across a range of diagnoses.
+A major goal of this work is to better understand the neurobiology of these devastating disorders as a basis for more effective, informed treatment approaches.

 BETH SWANSON ’96

-Beth is Board Chair for Thrive Chicago, a collective impact initiative working to align efforts by service providers, city agencies and funders to help children succeed from cradle to career.
-She was appointed by Governor Rauner to the Illinois P-20 Council, and serves on the boards of the Chicago Public Education Fund and One Million Degrees.
-She holds a bachelor’s degree in English and American Studies from Amherst College, and a master’s in Public Policy from the University of Chicago.
-Beth, her husband, and their three children live on Chicago’s North Side.
+Swanson is Vice Chair of the City Colleges Board of Trustees and Board Chair for Thrive Chicago, a collective impact initiative working to align efforts by service providers, city agencies, and funders to help children succeed from cradle to career.
+She was appointed by Governor Rauner to the Illinois P-20 Council and serves on the Board of the Chicago Public Education Fund.
+She holds a bachelor’s degree in English and American Studies from Amherst College and a master’s in Public Policy from the University of Chicago.
+Swanson, her husband, and their three children live on Chicago’s North Side.

 ADRIENNE WHITE-FAINES ’82

-A Fellow in the American College of Healthcare Executives, White-Faines holds a Master of Public Administration from the University of Southern California in Los Angeles, and a Bachelor of Arts from Amherst College (Massachusetts).
-She is also the recipient of an Honorary Doctorate of Laws from AT Still University in Kirksville, MO and an Honorary Doctorate of Humane Letters from Western University of Health Sciences in Lebanon, OR.
+A Fellow in the American College of Healthcare Executives, White-Faines holds a MPA from the University of Southern California in Los Angeles and a BA from Amherst College.
+She holds honorary doctorates from A.T.
+Still University in Kirksville, Missouri, and Western University of Health Sciences in Lebanon, Oregon.
+White-Faines resides in Chicago, Ill., with her husband, Larry Faines, MD, ’82.

 GEORGETTE WONG ’91

-As CEO of Correlation Consulting, Georgette Wong works with families, foundations and other asset owners to maximize their positive impact in the world through finance.
+As CEO of Correlation Consulting, Georgette Wong works with families, foundations, and other asset owners to maximize their positive impact in the world through finance.
 She is a recognized trailblazer in impact investing.
-From 2007-2012 she convened and curated the Take Action!
+From 2007-2012, she convened and curated the Take Action!
 Impact Investing Summit, which, in its last year, brought together 125 pioneering asset owners and investors representing over $4.5 trillion in assets.
-Georgette has presented on impact investing before the US Senate, the US State Department, the UN-backed Principles for Responsible Investment, Exponent Philanthropy, and others.
+Wong has presented on impact investing before the U.S. Senate, the U.S. State Department, the UN-backed Principles for Responsible Investment, Exponent Philanthropy, and others.

 Georgette earned her MBA at UCLA Anderson and BA magna cum laude at Amherst College.